Show Me Value

 The University of Missouri System provides students access to a quality education surrounded by top-notch professors and world-class research.

-Nationally for the 2012–13 academic year, the average annual cost for undergraduate tuition, fees, room and board at public four-year institutions was estimated to cost 50 percent less than at private four-year institutions.
+Nationally, the average annual cost for undergraduate tuition, fees, room and board at public four-year institutions was estimated to cost 50 percent less than at private four-year institutions.
 Source

 The University of Missouri continues to be an affordable option for Missouri students and families.